Basic Yoga Poses done on your Bosu Balance Trainer adds a whole new dimension to your body-mind-soul movements!

 Remember that balance training is about using your right brain.
 It is the right brain that processes the special perceptions and body awareness required to balance.
 So in the next balance exercise ask your feeling brain to help you as you focus on your body-mind balance and let go of your left brain.

-This is why when you do body-mind balance training, that you feel so good afterward.
+This is why when you do body-mind balance training, you feel so good afterward.
 You are giving your left, overactive brain a real rest as you tap into your soul.
 As I always like to say "There is real freedom in movement."
 Because of this freedom, there is also healing in movement.

 Try the Yoga Fierce Pose and the Revolved Fierce Pose.